pdtyreus/conversation-kit/README.md

 For an example of a reasonably complex conversation graph with multiple node types and edges all loaded from a JSON file, see [ConversationGraphTest](src/test/java/com/synclab/conversationkit/impl/ConversationGraphTest.java).

+I also have a [gist](https://gist.github.com/pdtyreus/b599e40b3a94fba3b80ca5fdd63f11b3) that runs a ultra-simple chat on the console, but can be extended into a nice testbed.

 If you have questions or suggestions, you can contact me [on Twitter](https://www.twitter.com/tyreus).